Photos

 They had no children.

-In 1874, Francis owned 198 acres of land next to his brothers George and Robert.
-Between 1876 and 1880 he sold his farm and moved to Elkhart County, Indiana (native county of his wife Chloe).
-After the death of Chloe in 1901, he apparently moved to Detroit, Michigan to live with daughter Mary.
-He was living there in 1910.
-He probably died at the home of his daughter Mary, who in 1920 was living in Highland Park, Michigan.
+Francis lived on a farm next to his brothers George and Robert.
+In 1879, he sold his land and moved to Elkhart County, Indiana (the home county of his second wife Chloe).
+After the death of Chloe in 1901, he moved to Detroit, Michigan to live with daughter Mary, where he died.

 10th Generation: